Skip to content

 Putting it in context

 Treat the index as one lens among many, alongside on-chain data, trend and your own plan.
-Crypto Almanac Daily shows a live sentiment gauge on the market overview so you can see the current reading in context.
+Crypto Almanac Daily shows its own sentiment gauge on the home page, built from market breadth — the share of large-cap coins trading up over the past 24 hours — so read it as a companion to the published index rather than the same number.

 Reference